Macro and tempo

 A useful VOD review is not just a list of mistakes.
 Danny has coached Wild Rift full-time for over 6 years, with some League of Legends coaching experience as well, so the feedback is organized around what you can actually fix next.

 The review focuses on patterns: where you lose tempo, why fights start badly, how your recalls affect objectives, and whether your champion pool or role habits are making the climb harder than it needs to be.
+If most of your mistakes happen before objectives, dedicated Wild Rift macro coaching may be the better starting point.

 Are you farming efficiently, resetting at the right time, and arriving early to objectives?